cvk98/Proxmox-load-balancer/README.md

 4. <strike>Ca</strike>tch bugs
 5. <strike>Correct variable names</strike>
 6. <strike>Add comments</strike>
-7. <strike>Add logging </strike>and sending notifications to the mail
+7. <strike>Add logging and sending notifications to the mail</strike>
 8. <strike><b>Urgently translate into English</b></strike>
 9. Add a VM selection algorithm for special cases when there is a need for migration, but there is no option that improves the balance
 10. <strike>Test on th</strike>ree clusters